- After Diagnosis: A Guide for Patients and Families

 The American Cancer Society programs listed below may be offered in your area.
 Check your local phone book for your nearest Society office or call 1-800-227-2345.

-The American Cancer Society Hope Lodge Network offers people with cancer and their families a free, temporary place to stay when their best hope for quality care may be away from home.
+The American Cancer Society Hope Lodge® program offers people with cancer and their families a free, temporary place to stay when their best hope for quality care is away from home.
 By not having to worry about where to stay or how to pay for lodging, Hope Lodge guests can focus on getting well.
 And Hope Lodge facilities offer much more than just free lodging.
 They provide a nurturing, home-like environment where patients and caregivers can retreat to private rooms or connect with others who are going through similar experiences.
 The Society also partners with local hotels across the country to provide rooms for cancer patients who aren’t able to travel back and forth from home to the hospital while receiving treatment.